German and Swiss markets underperform flat European bourses

 Asset performance in 2014: link.reuters.com/gap87v

-Today's European research round-up (Additional reporting by Blaise Robinson; Editing by Robin Pomeroy/Ruth Pitchford)
+Today's European research round-up (Additional reporting by Blaise Robinson; Editing by Robin Pomeroy)

 * based on review and pursuant to existing shareholders approval, board approved issue of debt securities of up to rs.
 9,000 crore